-Work-induced stress and trauma
+Work-induced stress and vicarious trauma

-Recognising work-induced stress and trauma
+Recognising work-induced stress

-- The content in this section looks at the signs of work-induced stress and trauma and offers some tools to prevent and respond to it.
+- The content in this section looks at the signs of work-induced stress and vicarious trauma and offers some tools to prevent and respond to it.

-What is work-induced stress and trauma?
+What is work-induced stress and vicarious trauma?

 Exposing yourself to another person's traumatic experiences can bring about personal changes, including to your psychological, physical and spiritual wellbeing.
 It can also affect how you see yourself as well as your relationships with other people.
 This process of change happens over time and you may not even notice that it is taking place.